The Equivalence problem is a decision problem asks if any two machines and are equivalent.

 The TM Equivalence Problem is undecidable ^theorem-tm

-We use a simple
+We use a simple proof by reduction:

 - The emptiness problem reduces to equivalence problem